Aquarius migrants step ashore in Spain after week-long ordeal - Journal du Cameroun

 High waves and winds had forced the convoy to take a detour on its 1,500-kilometre (930-mile) voyage to Spain.

-“It is the end of a far too long voyage,” said the head of MSF Spain, David Noguera, adding he was happy that they migrants had finally arrived in a “safe place”.
+“It is the end of a far-too-long voyage,” said the head of MSF Spain, David Noguera.

 At the port, a huge banner was hung up saying “Welcome home” in various languages including Arabic.